 Unfortunately, not all family law cases in Texas have happy endings or happy beginnings, for that matter.
-While we would like to imagine a world where family courts leave people in better positions than when they found them, the simple truth is that many people facing family law circumstances do so because of serious problems in the family and misplaced priorities among their parents.
-No matter how tirelessly an attorney works or how to consider it a judge, maybe many families are firing positions where the results of a case will not heal divisions and fissures in the foundation of the family.
+In contrast, we would like to imagine a world where family courts leave people in better positions than when they found them, the simple truth is that many people facing family law circumstances do so because of severe problems in the family and misplaced priorities among their parents.
+No matter how tirelessly an attorney works or how to consider it a judge, maybe many families are firing positions where the results of a case will not heal divisions and fissures in the family's foundation.

 I envision a circumstance involving a parent who would prefer to have their parental rights terminated about a child than to have to pay child support under a court order.
-You may find yourself in a position where your child's other parent has not been a part of their life but has also not been contributing to the care of that child for some time.
+You may find yourself in a position where your child's other parent has not been a part of their life but has also not contributed to that child's care for some time.
 Now that you have expressed a desire for them to pay child support, their response has been to tell you that they would prefer to have their parental rights terminated rather than be made to pay child support.
 What can you do if you find yourself in a position like this?

 On the other hand, by terminating their parental rights, you are concerned that the burden of raising your child will fall squarely on your shoulders and your shoulders alone.
 Even if your child or their parent is not always physically present or is reliable in any regard, it is still nice to know that they are available in a pinch if your child were to need transportation or if you were to need a little bit of money here and there to ensure that the household runs smoother.
-By terminating parents' parental rights, you illuminate a source of frustration, but you are also illuminating a source of future support.
+By terminating parents' parental rights, you illuminate a source of frustration and a source of future support.

-In today's blog post from the Law Office of Bryan Fagan, I would like to jump into this topic head first and discuss whether or not it is even possible for your child's other parent to have their parental rights terminated in hopes of not having to pay child support.
+In today's blog post from the Law Office of Bryan Fagan, I would like to jump into this topic head first and discuss whether or not it is even possible for your child's other parent to terminate their parental rights in hopes of not having to pay child support.
+It is worth asking whether or not a family court judge would allow apparent like this to avoid responsibility in exchange for having their parental rights terminated.
 The reality of a situation like this is that judges can typically smell motivation like this from a mile away.
-It is worth asking whether or not a family court judge would allow apparent like this to avoid responsibility in exchange for having their parental rights terminated.

 The reality for a parent trying to terminate their parental rights in hopes of avoiding child support

 Many parents who enter into child custody or even a divorce case have goals that are so out of the left field and not based in reality that an attorney has to spend a great deal of time simply talking to them about what a reasonable goal or set of goals was to look like.
-Sometimes you will have a parent who, despite never having been involved in their Child's life before, is convinced that they will end up as the parent who has the primary right to determining the child's residence.
-An attorney knows that this is a recipe for disaster and is unlikely to happen for the parent, so the attorney must spend some time talking to the client about a more reasonable goal.
+Sometimes you will have a parent who, despite never having been involved in their child's life before, is convinced that they will end up as the parent with the primary right to determine the child's residence.
+An attorney knows this is a recipe for disaster and is unlikely for the parent, so the attorney must spend some time talking to the client about a more reasonable goal.

-Not only is there little to no precedent for it in prior Texas family court decisions, but it is also not in the best interest of a child in most circumstances to have a parent's rights terminated.
+Not only is there little to no precedent for it in prior Texas family court decisions, but it is also not in a child's best interest in most circumstances to have a parent's rights terminated.
 It is assumed that courts that a child will benefit from being able to maintain a strong relationship with both parents.
-Unless other factors in play would show that it is not in a child's best interest to maintain a relationship with one parent, a court is unlikely to terminate appearance parental rights under any circumstances.
+Unless other factors in play would show that it is not in a child's best interest to maintain a relationship with one parent, a court is unlikely to terminate the appearance parental rights under any circumstances.

 Voluntary termination of parental rights in Texas

 The 2nd way to have parental rights terminated in Texas is voluntary.
 In that case, a parent could volunteer to have their parental rights terminated for many reasons.
-If a family court judge reviews the circumstances of a family and determines that it is in the best interests of a child to have that parent's parental rights terminated, then the motion could be granted.
+If a family court judge reviews a family's circumstances and determines that it is in the child's best interests to have that parent's parental rights terminated, then the motion could be granted.
 You see this in situations involving abuse or neglect or if the judge determines that the parent offers a significant risk of harm to the child's well-being in the future by maintaining parental rights and access to the child.

-In the circumstances we are discussing today, apparent would be voluntarily requesting that their parental rights be terminated.
+In the circumstances we are discussing today, apparent would voluntarily request that their parental rights be terminated.
 The ostensible reason for doing so would be to avoid having to pay child support.
 The Texas family code allows a parent to file a petition to have their parental rights terminated.
-The termination of parental rights means that your child's other parent would not be able to take advantage of periods of possession or Visitation moving forward.
+The termination of parental rights means that your child's other parent could not take advantage of periods of possession or Visitation moving forward.
 Their obligation to pay child support and contribute to that child's upbringing would also be terminated.

 It is difficult for me to imagine a scenario where a family court judge in Texas would allow a parent who is obligated to pay child support to have their parental rights terminated without having an adult in place to step up and adopt the child.
 Courts like a child, understandably, to have two parents to shoulder the burdens of raising them.
 It is a challenge for any parent to raise a child alone, and a court would not want to make a short set of a decision to terminate a parent's parental rights even if they are asking to have this done.

 As we discussed earlier, a family court judge would likely not determine having only one parent is in that child's best interest.
-If nothing else, the potential financial support of two parents is likely to be greater than just one.
+If nothing else, two parents' potential financial support is likely greater than just one.
 This puts a lot of pressure on the remaining parent (in our example, you) and potentially puts pressure on the state of Texas to provide housing, health insurance, and other benefits for the child.